AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-tenants-roles.md

 ---

 # Tenants Roles
-APIs for creating, getting, updating, and deleting roles on a tenant.
+APIs for creating, getting, updating, and deleting roles on a tenant

 ## `List Roles`